werf/multiwerf/README.md

 `use` and `update` commands are check for latest version of multiwerf and self update a multiwerf binary if needed.
 This can be disabled with `--self-update=no` flag.

-## Werf versioning
+## werf versioning

-Werf binary releases are follow a [Semantic Versioning](https://semver.org/) and [Backward Compatibility Promise](https://github.com/flant/werf#backward-compatibility-promise), so `multiwerf` makes this assumptions:
+werf binary releases are follow a [Semantic Versioning](https://semver.org/) and [Backward Compatibility Promise](https://github.com/flant/werf#backward-compatibility-promise), so `multiwerf` makes this assumptions:

 - each werf release version has a form of `MAJOR.MINOR.PATCH-PRERELEASE+METADATA`
 - PATCH can be increased directly (1.0.1 → 1.0.2)